-1 Click Extruded Boss/Base on the Features toolbar.
+1 Click Extruded Boss/Base G on the Features toolbar.

-TIP: If the Features toolbar is not visible 100

-(active), you may also access the Extruder

-feature commands from the poss/pas
+TIP: If the Features toolbar is not visible 100 (active), you may also access the feature commands from the Extrud Boss/Br CommandManager.
+Feature

-CommandManager.
-Featurer

 The Extrude PropertyManager appears.
 The view of the sketch changes to trimetric.